loonwerks/BriefCASE-Updates/README.md

-# BreifCASE - A collection of tools for the DARPA CASE program
+# BriefCASE - A collection of tools for the DARPA CASE program

 TBD